 - A Second Language Proficiency is not required with this degree.

-- AAS Degree holders can submit a Request to Receive Credit for Technical and/or Military Credit to Louis Scivally in order to add needed technical credits to their transcript.
+- Students needing to post technical or military credit can submit a Request to Receive Credit for Technical and/or Military Credit to Louis Scivally in order to add needed technical or military credits to their transcript.

 - In the Fall of 2017, the Department of Speech Communication (SPCH) has changed their department name in the class search to the Department of Applied Communication (ACOM).
 They have also changed some of the names of courses.
 For questions, contact your academic advisor.